trawick/edurepo/STATUS.md

 Three worst issues for end users
 ================================

-1. no end user application ("My Edjectives")
+1. "My Edjectives" needs to allow expansion of current objectives and access to flash cards and other materials
-2. Flashcards should indicate the type of question (e.g., "True or false?")
+2. True/False flashcards should indicate the type of question
 3. XXX

 Three worst issues for developers